constellation-daq/Constellation/docs/protocols/cmdp.md

 * discard messages in congestion

 The first frame of the message SHALL consist of the message topic in order to allow outgoing message filtering as specified in [29/PUBSUB](http://rfc.zeromq.org/spec:29/PUBSUB).
+The sending CMDP host SHALL only send a message if the receiving CMDP host has a subscription to the topic of the message.
 The topic MUST start either with prefix `LOG` or with prefix `STAT`.
-A host SHALL discard messages that it receives with a topic prefix different from these.
+A receiving CMDP host SHALL discard messages that it receives with a topic prefix different from these.

 ### Log Message Topic

-Messages which start with topic prefix `LOG`, hereafter referred to as ‘log messages’, SHALL be used for the distribution of informational messages from the program flow of the sending host.
+Messages which start with topic prefix `LOG`, hereafter referred to as ‘log messages’, SHALL be used for the distribution of informational messages from the program flow of the sending CMDP host.
 The `LOG` topic prefix MUST be followed by a trailing slash `/`, which SHALL be followed by a log level.
 The log level SHOULD be any of `ERROR`, `STATUS`, `WARNING`, `INFO`, `DEBUG` or `TRACE`.